top of page

 FRESCOS & THE LONELY TEMPLE

-Alas, it was fated to become the loneliest of temples too.
-Barely anyone goes there today; indeed it is not even a proper temple, its construction being abandoned by the king whose busy mind had moved from temple making to fresco painting.
+Alas, it was fated to become the loneliest of temples, too.
+Barely anyone goes there today; indeed, it is not even a proper temple, its construction being abandoned by the king whose busy mind had moved from temple making to fresco painting.
 Yet it is an arresting building, the most Hindu of Buddhist shrines with a high tapering gateway exactly like those used to highlight the entrances to temples across Tamil Nadu.

-The frescos the king abandoned Galmaduwa Viharaya for can be seen a mile or so up the road at the Degaldoruwa Raja Maha Vihara.
+The frescoes that the king abandoned Galmaduwa Viharaya for can be seen a mile or so up the road at the Degaldoruwa Raja Maha Vihara.
 With hindsight, the king’s change of priority was bang on for the frescos that cover the walls of this temple are among the very greatest ever commissioned by any of the island’s kings.

 Subscribe to The Flame Tree Herald Tribune